Is My Husband on Tinder? How to Find Out

 The practical recommendation: Stick to methods that search for publicly available information.
 If you need evidence that holds up in court, consult a family law attorney before taking any action.
 They can advise you on what is permissible in your specific state.

-What to Do If You Find His Profile
+What Should You Do If You Find Your Husband on Tinder?

 Finding your husband's Tinder profile is a gut punch.
 Your hands may shake.
 Your mind will race.
 In that moment, what you do next matters as much as what you found.